-These adorable vegetable garden markers were made by my friend Kristin, AKA Delta Gardener.
+These adorable stone garden markers for vegetables were made by my friend Kristin, AKA Delta Gardener.
 Kristin is a volunteer Master Gardener and works tirelessly with the Ladner Community Garden to coordinate the children’s garden.
 Between that and maintaining her large home garden and writing about it all on her blog, That Bloomin’ Garden, I do not know where she finds the time.
 Thankfully she does and is here today to share a DIY on making plain old rocks into super-cute painted stone garden markers!

 Painted Stone Vegetable Garden Markers

 Are you tired of plant tags that wear out over the season?
 There is nothing worse than checking on what is growing in the vegetable garden to find that either the tag is illegible or, even worse, missing.
 I had to figure out a new and creative way to make plant tags this year.
 A friend approached me about the idea of painted rocks as plant markers.
 I love color in the garden so I decided to make them.
 Now, this was my first time painting rocks so here goes.

 When you are choosing rocks for this project, the smoother they are, the better.
 It just makes it easier to get a smooth finish using paints.
 You can use found rocks or buy them at your local garden center.